 Before you hire private security, it’s important to understand what makes them effective and how to weigh those factors that contribute to their effectiveness.
 It will help you choose the right contractor for the situation whether you need a team or a single personal security specialist.

-Make sure you’re using properly trained and licensed security professionals and you will be able to focus on finding a best fit instead of being stuck on whether the professional is really, well, professional.
-Use these three handy tips to eliminate the obvious bad fits and under-qualified operators, then you can focus on interviewing the right candidates so you’re choosing from the best of the best.
+Make sure you’re using properly trained and licensed security professionals.
+Focus on finding a best fit instead of being stuck on whether the professional is really, well, professional.
+Use these three handy tips to eliminate the obvious bad fits and under-qualified operators.
+Then focus on interviewing the right candidates so you’re choosing from the best of the best.

 Understand How Optics Work

-Private security is not about what you do when someone acts aggressively, it’s about what you do to prevent that aggressive behavior from beginning.
-That prevention starts well before an incident, and if it’s handled expertly, it can defuse the factors that lead to an incident before they happen.
+Private security is not about what you do when someone acts aggressively.
+It’s about what you do to prevent that aggressive behavior from beginning.
+That prevention starts well before an incident.
+If it’s handled expertly, it can defuse the factors that lead to an incident before they happen.
 Optics are a big part of that.
 When you’re looking to pick a security guard, especially an executive protection professional who will accompany you when you are working, you need to choose someone whose presence communicates their awareness of the space and control over it.

-Of course, if you can find someone who is huge, fast, calm, present, and looks like a threat even when they’re happy?
+Of course, if you find someone huge, fast, calm, present, and looks threatening even when they’re happy?
 That’s going to look like someone who isn’t worth trying.
 That’s the importance of optics, and it helps dissuade people from acting as they work themselves up psychologically.
 A heavy looking guard isn’t the only way to manipulate optics effectively, though.

-Expert contractors will use their personal appearance to communicate visually, but they will also use their equipment, trajectory through spaces, and positioning relative to yourself.
-That helps create fewer paths for a potential attacker to take to bypass them, as well as fewer sight lines for a distance attack.
+Expert contractors will use their personal appearance to communicate visually.
+However, they also use their equipment, trajectory through spaces, and positioning relative to yourself.
+That helps create fewer paths for a potential attacker, as well as fewer sight lines for a distance attack.
 This control over your exposure also communicates difficulty to a potential attacker, lowering the chance of an attack.

 Check Out the Contractor’s Resume Thoroughly